dudgeon/chat-frontier-flora/tasks/prd-auth-flow.md

 ## Design Considerations
 - Use clear, minimal forms with straightforward layout
-- Show password requirements inline during signup
+- Show password requirements inline during signup with real-time validation feedback
 - Display validation errors next to relevant fields
 - Provide visual confirmation of successful actions
 - Use consistent styling with the main application
 - Ensure mobile-friendly layout
+- Submit button should have clear disabled/enabled states
+- Password validation should be helpful, not punitive (show progress toward meeting requirements)
+- Terms and data usage information should be clear and prominent

 ## Technical Considerations
 1. Authentication Implementation: